-The NCCoE recognizes the important role that telehealth capabilities play in the delivery of healthcare and has commenced research in telehealth, specifically RPM technologies.
+The NCCoE recognizes the important role that telehealth capabilities play in delivery of healthcare and has commenced research in telehealth, specifically RPM technologies.
 As the growth and popularity of telehealth capabilities accelerate, it is critical to evaluate the security and privacy risks associated with each identified use case.
 Once identified, security controls can be implemented to mitigate the security and privacy risks to the patient and other stakeholders.
 The demand for telehealth capabilities continues to grow as stakeholders (e.g., patients; providers; payers; federal, state, and local governments) see the benefits that telehealth brings to improving the quality of patient care and the accessibility to healthcare.
-A 2017 Foley Telemedicine and Digital Health Survey found that, in just three years, respondents went from 87 percent not expecting most of their patients to be using telehealth services in 2017 to 75 percent offering or planning to offer telehealth services to their patients [1].
+As an example of telehealth capabilities growth, a 2017 Foley Telemedicine and Digital Health Survey found that, in just three years, respondents went from 87 percent not expecting most of their patients to be using telehealth services in 2017 to 75 percent offering or planning to offer telehealth services to their patients [1].